 One additional important note: Whereas sandbox/stage used a concatenation of native system identifier (which is a doi) + datetimestamp for assigning PID (the native system id is assigned as our SID), a change has been made that in production, the checksum is assigned as pid.
 This is to avoid confusion when an end user is looking at record details in the search interface, so they are not presented with two doi-looking values (pid and sid), only one of which would actually resolve.

-#18 Updated by Monica Ihli almost 4 years ago
+#18 Updated by Monica Ihli over 4 years ago

 Update 2.3.7 to CN is deployed to Stage.
 This update handles the indexing changes that that address synchronization limits that were previously encountered in Stage.
 We are switching Pangaea's test installation to point back to Stage and will re-enable sync.
 Last harvest date will be reset and will attempt to allow a complete resync to monitor for success with the new code updates.
 If all is well, 2.3.7 could be deployed next week to Production.